choishingwan/PRS-Tutorial/docs/base.md

     gzip > Height.noambig.gz
 ```

-??? note "How many ambiguous SNPs were there?"
+??? note "How many non-ambiguous SNPs were there?"
-    There are `36,683` ambiguous SNPs
+    There are `608,811` ambiguous SNPs

 # \# Mismatching genotypes